pybricks/pybricksdev/README_inline.md

 ## Using the Command line

-### The --inline option
+### The --inline-imports option
 Here's an example command line:

-    pybricksdev run --inline True ble "Pybricks Hub" demo/shortdemo.py
+    pybricksdev run --inline-imports True ble "Pybricks Hub" demo/shortdemo.py

 With that option, any import statement that refers to a local module will cause that module to be flattened into the main script.
+The option can be shortened to just `-i`:

+    pybricksdev run -i True ble "Pybricks Hub" demo/shortdemo.py

 If you want to look at the flattened result you can find it in the same directory as the input script, with the name `_flat_<your-script>.py`